University of L'Aquila (UAQ), Italy

 Applying for an Italian study visa

 Non-EU students selected to study at the University of L'Aquila will need to apply for a student visa at the nearest Italian Embassy/Consulate.
 The visa application requirements and processing time can be lengthy, taking anywhere from a few weeks up to several months.
-It is very important that you contact the nearest Italian Embassy for information as early as possible in the application process.
+It is very important that you contact the nearest Italian Embassy for information as early as possible.

 Please notice that, before joining our programmes, you will only need to apply for one visa only at an Italian Embassy/Consulate, as Italy is the location for your first semester/year.
-Afterwards, while you're spending your semester(s) in Italy, you will have the chance to apply for another visa, e.g. a German one if you're spending your Semester 2 in Hamburg, at the Germany Consulate based in Rome.
+Afterwards, while you're spending your semester(s) in Italy, you will have the chance to apply for another visa or residence permit, e.g. a German one if you're spending your Semester 2 in Hamburg, at the German Consulate based in Rome.

 Web-based visa application on Universitaly.it